Melissa Grunlan

-Melissa A. Grunlan (nee Deisz) is an American scientist and academic.
-She is Professor and Holder of the Charles H. and Bettye Barclay Professorship in the Department of Biomedical Engineering at Texas A&M University.
-She holds courtesy appointments in the Departments of Chemistry and Materials Science & Engineering.
-Her research focuses on the development of polymeric biomaterials for regenerative engineering and medical devices.
+Melissa A. Grunlan (née Deisz) is an American scientist and professor.
+She is the holder of the Charles H. and Bettye Barclay Professorship in the Department of Biomedical Engineering at Texas A&M University, a position she's held since 2018.
+She also holds courtesy appointments in the Departments of Chemistry and Materials Science and Engineering.

-Grunlan is a Fellow of the American Chemical Society (ACS), the ACS PMSE Division, the American Institute for Medical and Biological Engineering (AIMBE), and the Biomedical Engineering Society (BMES).
-She is a Senior Member of the National Academy of Inventors (NAI).
-Grunlan serves as an Associate Editor for ACS Macro Letters.
+Her work spans several fields, including materials science, chemistry, and bioengineering, broadly focusing on the development of polymeric biomaterials for regenerative medicine and medical devices.
+Grunlan has published more than 120 journal articles, with particular emphasis on the areas of antifouling silicones, hydrogels, and shape memory polymers.

 Early life and education

 Grunlan was born to parents Mike and Angie Deisz in Bismarck, North Dakota.
 As a student at St. Mary's Central High School, she was a member of the National Honor Society for three years.
 Grunlan graduated with honors from St. Mary's in 1991.
 While completing her Bachelor of Science degree in chemistry at North Dakota State University, Grunlan received a NASA research fellowship to assist her studies in synthetic organic research.
 Upon graduating with her BSc and master's degree, Grunlan was employed at the H.B.
 Fuller Company for four years and then enrolled at the University of Southern California for her PhD in chemistry.
-She received a Doctoral Dissertation Award from USC's college of letters, arts, and sciences.
-Following her PhD, Grunlan was a post-doctoral fellow in the department of chemistry at Texas A&M University.
+She received a Doctoral Dissertation Award from USC's College of Letters, Arts, and Sciences.
+Following her PhD, Grunlan was a postdoctoral fellow in the Department of Chemistry at Texas A&M University.